luxor37/cookbook-vercel/README.md

 These environment variables specify the values that Next and Sanity will use to pull data from the Sanity API.
 You can get or create the tokens, ids, and secrets from [manage.sanity.io](https://manage.sanity.io).

+For more details see Sanity's [Getting Started](https://www.sanity.io/docs/getting-started) documentation.

 ### Running the front-end, in dev